 Finding a Good Financial Advisor to Work With

-If you understand that the value of financial advice would be beneficial for you, here are a couple of suggestions.
+If you understand that the value of financial advice would be beneficial for you, here are a couple of suggestions to help find your ideal advisor.

 - Go with a Fee-Only Financial Advisor.
 A fee-only advisor does not get any commission from putting you in specific funds, nor do they sell annuities, insurance, or anything else.
 They’ll help you find the best product for your specific needs, but they won’t get paid more for one product over another.
 Beware of advisors advertising themselves as “fee-based.”
 That just means that they get fees from you AND they can receive commissions from selling you certain products.

 - Go with a Financial Advisor who is a CFP®.
 A CERTIFIED FINANCIAL PLANNER professional has not only a 4-year college degree but has also passed at least six intense classes on topics specific to financial planning (like insurance, taxes, etc.).
-After that, they need to sit for a 6-hour test (yes!) and obtain a passing score.
+After that, they need to sit for a 6-hour+ test (7 hours with a break!) and obtain a passing score.
 Even once that is done they need to have been in the industry for at least three years working with clients on financial planning.

 If you want to chat with me to see if working together makes sense, just reach out.
 We can spend a little time on the phone first, then have a longer meeting to explore the idea.
 Those first two discussions are no-cost and no-obligation.
 They’re just to explore if it makes sense for us to work together.